 The quality of the reconstruction is assessed by a number of standard statistics.
 The overall quality of fit of reconstruction is evaluated based on the determination coefficient (R^2), which expresses the percentage of variance explained by the model and RMSE, which expresses the calibration error.
-This does not insure the quality of the extrapolation which needs additional statistics based on independent observations, i.e. observations not used by the calibration (verification data).
+This does not ensure the quality of the extrapolation which needs additional statistics based on independent observations, i.e., observations not used by the calibration (verification data).
 They are provided by the observations not resampled by the bootstrap process.
-The prediction RMSE (called RMSEP), the reduction of error (RE) and the coefficient of efficiency (CE) are calculated on the verification data and enable to test the predictive quality of the calibrated equations (Cook et al. 1994).
-Traditionally, a positive RE or CE values means a statistically significant reconstruction model, but bootstrap has the advantage to produce confidence intervals for such statistics without theoretical probability distribution and finally we accept the RE and CE for which the lower confidence margin at 95% are positive.
-This is more constraining than just accepting all positive RE and CE.
-For additional verification, we also present traditional split-sample procedure results that divided the full period into two subsets of equal length (Meko and Graybill 1995).
+The prediction RMSE (called RMSEP), the reduction of error (RE) and the coefficient of efficiency (CE) are calculated on the verification data and enable testing the predictive quality of the calibrated equations (Cook et al., 1994).
+Traditionally, a positive RE or CE value means a statistically significant reconstruction model, but bootstrap has the advantage of producing confidence intervals for such statistics without theoretical probability distribution; finally, we accept the RE and CE for which the lower confidence margin at 95 % are positive.
+This is more constraining than just accepting all positive REs and CEs.
+For additional verification, we also present traditional split-sample procedure results that divided the full period into two subsets of equal length (Meko and Graybill, 1995).